-One of the benefits of a Roth IRA is that there is no required mandatory distribution (RMD) at age 70½.
-Individuals may contribute as long as they like, and all withdrawals continue to be tax-free (if the account has been open for at least five years).
+One of the benefits of a Roth IRA is that there is no required minimum distribution (RMD).
+Individuals may contribute as long as they have earned income and meet the modified adjusted gross income criteria.
+All withdrawals continue to be tax-free (if the account has been open for at least five years).

 Anyone who has earned income and falls within the MAGI (Modified Adjusted Gross Income) limits established by the Internal Revenue Service can establish a Roth IRA.